More than a decade in the making, a plan to rebuild the track and field at West Vancouver Secondary has finally come to fruition.

 The project also includes new lighting for the field, as well as renovated washrooms and change facilities accessible outside of school hours to accommodate sports facility users.

-The need for a new artificial turf field in the district was identified back in 2011.
-Extensive fundraising efforts for the West Vancouver Place for Sport started way back in 2015.
-But it wasn’t until 2022 that a goal of nearly $5 million in community funding was met, and the district agreed to provide $2.25 million it had previously committed to the project.
+The need for a new artificial turf field in the district was identified in 2011.
+Fundraising efforts for the West Vancouver Place for Sport started way back in 2015.

-After a new council was elected, the district expanded the scope of the then-$9.5-million project in January 2023 to include a wider track, washrooms and public viewing areas.
-Council decided to budget for an additional $215,000 to get the facility over the line.
+After a new council was elected in 2022, the district expanded the scope of the then-$9.5-million project in January 2023 to include a wider track, washrooms and public viewing areas.
+Council added additional funding to get a new estimate for the project.

 Dubbed the Harry Jerome Oval, the new track has been named to honour the late, great sprinter who began his legendary athletic career on the North Shore.